Former FBI director James Comey unmasks himself as Twitter’s Reinhold Niebuhr | Fast Company

 Former FBI director James Comey unmasks himself as Twitter’s Reinhold Niebuhr

 Comey officially unmasked himself yesterday when the account posted a picture of himself standing on an Iowa road.
-Though some have speculated the photo suggest Comey might run for some kind of Iowa-based political career, the Guardian points out that Comey’s wife is from the state and the pair seems to have been in town celebrating his father-in-law’s 90th birthday.
+Though some have speculated the photo suggests Comey might run for some kind of Iowa-based political office, the Guardian points out that Comey’s wife is from the state and the pair seems to have been in town celebrating his father-in-law’s 90th birthday.

 https://t.co/L5ehuMFGat pic.twitter.com/x53gCG7Nvc